GauBen/packages/packages/dichotomid/README.md

 console.log(`file${i} is the first free`);
 ```

-Dichotomid relies on dichotomy to find the first free id in the least amount of tests.
+Dichotomid relies on binary search to find the first free id in the least amount of tests.
 Indeed, if `file1` to `file999` are all taken, it would take 1000 `existsSync` calls to figure it out naively. **Dichotomid will find the value in 30 call.**

 ```js
 import { dichotomid } from "dichotomid";